SveterCZE/maze-game/README.md

 In each level, the player must:
 * Find the key.
 * Enter the door to the next level.
-* Avoid being killed by the ghost, poisons or radioactivity..
+* Avoid being killed by the ghost, poisons or radioactivity.

 There are 9,223,372,036,854,775,807 unique levels available, so each player should have some fun for a while.